Robert Frakes: Education and career

 Frakes grew up in Santa Barbara, California, where he became interested in classics through the mentorship of Vernon P. Ziolkowski.

 He is a 1984 graduate of Stanford University.
-After earning a master's degree and teaching certifications in Latin and Social Science through the Stanford Teacher Education Program, he completed a Ph.D. in history at the University of California, Santa Barbara in 1991.
+After earning a master's degree and teaching certifications in Latin and Social Science through the Stanford Teacher Education Program, he graduated with a PhD in history from the University of California, Santa Barbara in 1991.
 His dissertation was Audience and meaning in the "Res gestae" of Ammianus Marcellinus, supervised by Harold A. Drake.

 From 1991 until 2017, Frakes was a faculty member in history at Clarion University of Pennsylvania.
-During this time, he was also a Humboldt Research Fellow, visiting the Leopold Wenger Institute for Ancient Legal History and Papyrus Research at Ludwig Maximilian University of Munich.
+During this time, he was also a Humboldt Research Fellow, visiting the Leopold Wenger Institute for Ancient Legal History and Papyrus Research at LMU Munich.
 At Clarion, he became chair of the Department of Social Sciences.

 In 2017, he moved to California State University, Bakersfield as dean of the School of Arts & Humanities and professor of history.

 Personal life

 Frakes is married to Susan Frakes, a bookbinder.

-He is the son of historian George E. Frakes and teacher and librarian Catherine Rose Kay Davies Frakes.
+He is the son of historian George Frakes and teacher and librarian Catherine Rose Kay (Davies) Frakes.
 Like Frakes, both of his parents were educated at Stanford University.